kvuong2711/aerial-megadepth/data_generation/README.md

     We provided a sample DUSt3R-based dataloader for training on AerialMegaDepth in [`misc/megadepth_aerial.py`](misc/megadepth_aerial.py).

-- Finetuning details: we follow exactly the original DUSt3R/MASt3R training settings by randomly sampling 100K pairs per epoch to train (see [here](https://github.com/naver/dust3r?tab=readme-ov-file#our-hyperparameters)), except to avoid overfitting, we use a smaller learning rate of `1e-5` for DUSt3R and `3e-5` for MASt3R.
+- Finetuning details: we follow the original DUSt3R/MASt3R training settings by randomly sampling 100K pairs per epoch to train (see [here](https://github.com/naver/dust3r?tab=readme-ov-file#our-hyperparameters)), except to avoid overfitting, we use a smaller learning rate of `1e-5` for DUSt3R and `3e-5` for MASt3R.

 ## License